 The design of the statistics shared memory region allows the platform implementation to choose which power domains are included.
 However, if a domain is included, all its power states must be represented, including time that is spent in an ON state.

-The format of the frame is described in Table 6.
+The format of the statistics shared memory region is described in Table 6.